Kaiepi/ra-Gauge/README.md

 DESCRIPTION
 ===========

 `Gauge` attempts to time iterations of a block as accurately as is doable from within the realms of Raku.
 While this does not make for a very sophisticated benchmark on its own by virtue of its limitations, this may provide raw input for such a utility.
-A proper benchmark based on `Gauge` would perform statistics to ensure leap seconds and hardware errors have a harder time influencing results (as this module cannot measure time monotonically without the overhead of doing so carrying a greater influence over its results), while ensuring a duration is small enough not to overflow a native `int` (of size `$?BITS`).
+A proper benchmark based on `Gauge` would perform statistics to ensure leap seconds and hardware errors have a harder time influencing results (as this module cannot measure time monotonically without the overhead of doing so carrying a greater influence over its results), while ensuring a duration is small enough not to overflow a native `int`.

 AUTHOR
 ======